Skip to content

 Your site will need to determine if the Paywall needs to be shown to the end user.
 The paywall does not itself perform any access control.
 You can however pass information about the user to the Paywall and it can determine what offer the user will be shown, if any.

 User logged in?
-User has access?
+User have access?
 Action

 No No Show paywall